practicalli/clojure/standard-library/index.md

 ```shell
 lein new standard-library
 ```
-> Now I dont remember the function to get the functions in the current project... time to google when back online
+> Now I don't remember the function to get the functions in the current project... time to google when back online